bnosac/pattern.nlp/README.md

 The  **pattern.nlp** package allows to do the following text mining tasks based on the pattern library

-- POS tagging: Parts of Speech tagging for Dutch, French, English, German
+- POS tagging: Parts of Speech tagging for Dutch, French, English, German, Spanish, Italian
 - Sentiment analysis: Sentiment + subjectivity scoring for Dutch, French, English

 ![](inst/img/pattern-nlp-logo.png)